Universal Mixed Elliptic Motives: Pollack's Relations are Motivic

 \section{Pollack's Relations are Motivic}

 In this section we use Brown's period computations \cite{brown:mmv} to prove that there are relations in $\Gr\u_1^\MEM$ that project to Pollack's relations in $\big(\Der\L(H)\big)/P^3$.
+These have also been proved in \cite[\S\S16,20]{brown:mmv} using tannakian methods.
+Both proofs use the same general approach, which was suggested in \cite{hain:letter}.
+Namely, that relations in $\u^\MEM_1$ correspond to certain non-trivial extensions of MHS in the coordinate ring $\O(\cG^\rel_1)$ of the relative completion of $\SL_2(\Z)$.
+The period computations in \cite{brown:mmv}, which are key, imply the non-triviality of these extensions and thus the existence of the lifted relations.

-If, in addition, we assume Conjecture~\ref{conj:h2}, then we show that these lifts of Pollack's relations generate all relations in $\u^\MEM$.
+One can ask if the lifted Pollack relations generate all relations in $\u^\MEM_1$.
+We show that if we assume Conjecture~\ref{conj:h2}, then the lifts of the Pollack relations generate all relations in $\u^\MEM_1$.
 We continue with the notation of the previous four sections.

 \begin{theorem} Pollack's relations that correspond to period polynomials of cusp forms are motivic.
 That is, for each cusp form $f$ of $\SL_2(\Z)$ of weight $2n+2$ and each $d\ge 2$, there is an element $\br_{f,d}$ of $\Gr^M_{-2d}\r^\geom_1\otimes \C$ with